Lonitch/Lonitch.github.io/_posts/2020-07-06-Radiation-Matter-Interaction-III.md

 \end{aligned}\tag{4.6}$$

 ## Photon Scattering from Free Electrons
 In this section we will first prove that **free paritlce in vacuum cannot radiate any photon by borrowing the concept of 4-momentum from special relativity**.
+This phenomenon is a result of using eigenstates of free particles.
 We then study the scattering between a photon and a free electron.

 The Hamiltonian for a free particle in vacuum is simply